 Plaintiffs further allege that even after the Buzzfeed.com publication of Intake, Board minutes revealed Defendants continued to ignore the root of the problems cited by Intake.

-Case Name: Delaware County Employees’ Retirement Fund, et al. v.
-Universal Health Services, Inc., Case No. 2017-04575-JTL, Court of Chancery of the State of Delaware
+The case name is: Delaware County Employees’ Retirement Fund, et al. v.
+Universal Health Services, Inc., Case No. 2017-04575-JTL, Court of Chancery of the State of Delaware.